Semantic Security with Infinite Dimensional Quantum Eavesdropping Channel: Security Notions for Wiretap Channels with Quantum Outputs

-The distinguishing security criterion provided by Theorem~\ref{theorem:wiretap} implies security guarantees against eavesdropping attacks that extend beyond an attacker's ability to reconstruct the entire transmitted message.
-Formally, this means that a large class of possible objectives (which includes the objective of reconstructing the entire transmitted message, but also many others) cannot be reached by the eavesdropper.
+The distinguishing security criterion provided by Theorems~\ref{theorem:wiretap-ccq} and~\ref{theorem:wiretap-cq} implies security guarantees against eavesdropping attacks that extend beyond an attacker's ability to reconstruct the entire transmitted message.
+In this section, we discuss various notions of security and their operational implications.